protesilaos/my-website/_codelog/2025-11-22-new-emacs-denote-merge.md

 - Merge a region into a file.

-For merging a region, in particular, there are options and concomitant convenience commands to format the region a certain way, such as an Org source block, a Markdown blockquote, a plain indented region, and the like.
+For merging a region, in particular, there are options and concomitant convenience commands to format the region in a certain way, such as an Org source block, a Markdown blockquote, a plain indented region, and the like.